skmin-lab/unixmd/docs/source/objects/system_bath/molecule.rst

   3. Specification of the molecule (atomic symbol, positions, velocities)

+  This parameter does not have default, thus user must put a proper string into **geometry** having the following structure.
   When the QM/MM scheme is used (**qmmm** = *True*), information of the MM atoms is followed by the QM atoms.

 \